 Portable Between Vehicles

-Plug-n-play vehicle tracking devices are capable of automatically pulling diagnostic information directly from the Engine Control Module (ECM) because the OBD-II / JBUS ports are integrated with the ECM.
-No additional installation accessories are required to get this type of information.
+Plug-and-play vehicle trackers automatically pull diagnostic information directly from the Engine Control Module (ECM).
+No additional installation accessories are required to access this data.

 Easily Installed = Easily Removed

 Something to consider is that if it’s easy to install, it’s easy to remove (whether maliciously or not).
 To combat this pitfall, you can install the device further under the dash with a Y-cable accessory.
 You can also create an alert to notify you when a device loses power for any reason, including removal from the port.

 Vehicle & Engine Data Only

 Devices installed via the plug-n-play option are enclosed boxes.
 There is no harness to connect accessory wires, so there are no options for additional monitoring devices that let you track data like PTO, beacon lights, plow, or doors.

 Hardwired GPS vehicle tracking devices require, at a minimum, a three-wire installation of ground, power, and ignition.
 This type of installation positions the tracking device under the dash/hood and out of sight.
 You can create an alert that notifies you the moment the device loses power for any reason, including removal.